Optimization, Performance & RAM Usage

 | Scaling replicas to mask memory leaks | Leaky processes β OOM kills β auto-scaler adds more pods β more Redis connections β Redis overwhelmed | Fix the leaks first (content extraction, embedding engine), then right-size |

-| Using Default (prompt-based) tool calling | Injected prompts may break KV cache β higher latency β more resources needed per request | Switch to Native Mode for all capable models |
+| Using Default (prompt-based) tool calling | Legacy / no longer supported; injected prompts break KV cache β higher latency β more resources needed per request; cannot access built-in system tools | Switch every model to Native Mode |

 | Not configuring Redis stale connection timeout | Connections accumulate forever β Redis OOM β you deploy Redis Cluster | Add timeout 1800 to redis.conf |